CBEP-SoCB-Details/LCWMD_Monitoring/Analysis/DO_Analysis_Summary.md

 The primary question we ask in this Notebook, is whether water quality criteria pertaining to levels of dissolved oxygen are met.
-In poarticular, we explore various ways of modelling those probabilities, and settle on modelling only summertime probabilities as the most informative for State of Casco Bay readers.
+In particular, we explore various ways of modelling those probabilities, and settle on modelling only summertime probabilities as the most informative for State of Casco Bay readers.